 It is worth noting that the UK requirements under CP 21/17 only apply to the larger investment managers.
 The first phase is for asset managers with assets under management (AuM) of over £50bn and applies from 1 January 2022.
 Phase 2, which applies a year later, is for firms with AuM of over £5bn.
 The new rules will not apply to firms with AuM of under £5bn on a rolling, three-year basis.
 However, smaller managers may find themselves drawn in if their investors are caught, and once a methodology is established as real estate industry best practice, the pressure will grow on others outside the regulatory perimeter to follow.

-ICAEW is hosting a free webinar on this topic and ESG for real estate more generally on 20 October at 14:00.
-Find out more and register to attend.
+ICAEW hosted a free webinar on this topic and ESG for real estate more generally on 20 October.

 COP26: acting together